 Vice President Elliott reported on the status of two planned online courses and a book related to international education.
 The book is expected to be available to the membership by the 2016 Annual Meeting.

 Vice President Elliott informed the Board that she and Annual Meeting Program Committee member Karee Head reviewed AACRAO’s core professional competencies and agreed that they currently lack functions specific to international education.
 They will work with relevant professional activity committees to propose additions to address this gap.
-Vice President Elliott was formally invited to speak at the Student Records Officers Conference in England as a plenary speaker, and will also conduct a workshop and session.
+Vice President Elliott was formally invited to speak at the Student Records Officers Conference in England as a plenary speaker; she will also conduct a workshop and session.

 Deputy Director Gottlieb reported that AACRAO has been invited to an international education symposium in France to better determine degree equivalencies between France and the United States of America.
-In addition, Deputy Director Gottlieb noted that the AACRAO Office and the Electronic Database for Global Education (EDGE) Advisory Board are undertaking efforts to open up input on the country studies within EDGE to ensure the information remains up-to-date and thorough.
+In addition, Deputy Director Gottlieb noted that the AACRAO Office and the Electronic Database for Global Education (EDGE) Advisory Board are undertaking efforts to open up input on the country studies within EDGE to ensure that the information remains up-to-date and thorough.

 Vice President for Records and Academic Services

-Vice President Falkner reported that first back-to-back course offering of Registrar 101 online was received very positively in terms of registration and feedback, but noted that more faculty should be added if such a schedule becomes commonplace.
+Vice President Falkner reported that the first back-to-back course offering of Registrar 101 online was received very positively in terms of registration and feedback, but noted that more faculty should be added if such a schedule becomes commonplace.
 Vice President Falkner was invited to be the closing speaker at Indiana ACRAO to update their membership on the core competencies and how AACRAO plans to use them in professional development.

-The Board discussed the current professional activity committee structure in terms of nomenclature and purpose, noting that many of the committee names and ostensibly their focuses had significant overlap.
+The Board discussed the current professional activity committee structure in terms of nomenclature and purpose, noting that many of the committee names and, ostensibly, their focuses had significant overlap.
 The Board agreed that discussing the goals of each committee with the current committee chairs would be worthwhile.

-Vice President Falkner reported on the current status of the comprehensive student record project noting that progress is being made and that she would keep the Board abreast of any developments.
+Vice President Falkner reported on the current status of the comprehensive student record project noting that progress is being made and that she will keep the Board abreast of any developments.

 Vice President for Information Technology

 Vice President Rovig noted the success of the member-sourced white paper on the extended transcript and led a discussion on using the same model for data stewardship and governance, which she identified as a major area of concern for many registrars and information professionals supporting academic and student services.
-She also noted how well received the core competencies have been, and asked that the Board consider expanding them to ensure they remain relevant.
+She also noted how well received the core competencies have been and asked that the Board consider expanding them to ensure that they remain relevant.

 The Board discussed state and regional associations’ technical limitations and how AACRAO might effectively support them.
 Based on funding and support constraints, the Board proposed that a service catalogue be developed, detailing the resources that AACRAO could provide state or regional associations to address their technology needs.